dtr-org/unit-e-project/specs/spec_v1.0.md

 * save the validator withdrawal address for future reference.
 * update the current dynasty total deposit.

-The `"start_dynasty": cur_dynasty + 2` should give enough time to the deposit to be included in a block and broadcasted to all the nodes.
+The `"start_dynasty": cur_dynasty + 3` should give enough time to the deposit to be included in a block and broadcasted to all the nodes.
+See more details in [dtr-org/unit-e#743](https://github.com/dtr-org/unit-e/pull/743)

 ## 2. Vote transactions